The Venetian Affair (film)

-The Venetian Affair is a 1967 spy film directed by Jerry Thorpe and starring Robert Vaughn and Elke Sommer.
-It is based on the 1963 novel of the same name by Helen MacInnes.
+The Venetian Affair is a 1967 spy film starring Robert Vaughn and Elke Sommer.
+Directed by Jerry Thorpe, it is based on the 1963 novel of the same name by Helen MacInnes.
+E. Jack Neuman was both producer and screenwriter.

 The picture was made by MGM for theatrical release, and is not one of the ersatz features edited from The Man from U.N.C.L.E. episodes originally produced by MGM Television during the same period.

 Plot

 A former CIA agent, Bill Fenner, in an alcoholic slide and working as a reporter for a wire service, is sent to Venice to investigate the shock suicide bombing by an American diplomat at a peace conference.

 CIA chief Frank Rosenfeld specifically requests Fenner come out of retirement because one of the suspects in the case is Fenner's ex-wife, Sandra Fane, who is believed to be a Communist sympathizer.
 A secret report by Dr. Vaugiroud could be the key, but Fenner's and Fane's lives are greatly endangered, particularly at the hands of a mysterious man named Wahl, while trying to unravel the plot.